khushi-411/minimal-mistakes/_pages/blog.md

 }
 </style>

-Click these buttons to read the blog post.
+Presently this blog post consists of *Statistical Data Analysis* methods.
+Click on these buttons and do check out my post.
+Any suggestions related to the topic are most welcome.

 {% include gallery id="layouts_gallery" class="full" layout="half"%}